Context-dependent memory: Environmental

 Environmental context-dependent memory, as defined by Smith, refers to a phenomenon whereby environmental context influences cognitive processing.
 As mentioned earlier, pioneering work on environmental context-dependent memory was performed by Godden and Baddeley in 1975.
 Their work looked at the memory recall of deep-sea divers on land and under water.
 Baddeley's earlier research had indicated that the cold environment underwater could create a strong context dependency in deep sea divers.
 They conducted an experiment where divers were placed under water or on the beach and listened to a prerecorded list of 36 unrelated, two-and-three syllable words.
 After listening to the list of words they were tested on their recall of the words either in the same environment they were tested in or in the alternative environment.
 The results clearly showed that words learned underwater were best recalled underwater, and words learned on land were best recalled on land.

 Environmental reinstatement effect

 The most commonly researched area of environmental context-dependent memory is the phenomenon of the environmental reinstatement effect.
 This effect occurs when the reinstatement (i.e. revisiting) of an environmental context acts as a cue for past memories related to that particular environmental context.
 Commonly, memories recalled in this situation are ones a subject believed they had forgotten, and it is only when an individual revisits this environmental context that they recall these memories.
 How much this effect occurs varies depending on a number of factors, and may be classified under two types of reinstatement effects: long-term and short-term.

+Research has demonstrated the powerful effect of environmental context on memory retrieval.
+A classic study by Godden and Baddeley (1975) found that scuba divers who learned a list of words underwater recalled them better when tested underwater than when tested on land.
+Similarly, divers who learned the words on land recalled them better when tested on land.
+This finding supports the principle of encoding specificity, which states that memory retrieval is most effective when the cues present at encoding are also available at retrieval.